-Cigarette smoke, mould, certain household cleaning products and woodstoves are examples of things that can affect the quality of the air in our homes.
-Excessive humidity may compromise air quality, but air that is too dry can cause discomfort or trigger and exacerbate health problems.
+Cigarette smoke, mould, certain household cleaning products and wood stoves are examples of things that can affect the quality of the air we breathe in our homes.
+While excessive moisture can compromise air quality, when the air is too dry, it can cause discomfort or exacerbate health problems.

 Due to the climate they live in, most Canadians have already experienced the discomfort that dry air can cause.
 Here are some examples of symptoms that can be attributed to dry air:

 - dry irritated eyes, nose and throat

 - nasal congestion